Tiny-Earth/DemoSite/site/src/inclusive.md

 ### Create a sense of belonging in STEM

-!!! compat ""
-    - Examine how your course might create or preclude a sense of belonging.
-    - Predict how belonging influences student outcomes.
-    - Commit to one discrete and one systemic action you could take to promote a positive sense of belonging in your course.
-    - Understand key concepts and principles:
-        - The classroom learning environment influences the extent to which student feel a sense of belonging.
-        - Belonging affects outcomes and persistence in STEM.

 Historically excluded communities (HECs) refer to groups of individuals who have traditionally been denied full rights, privileges, and opportunities in STEM education, including but not limited to women, people of color, caregivers, LGBTQIA+ students, first-generation students, and low-income students.
 These groups have traditionally been underrepresented or excluded from participating in STEM.
 See also [Asai2020-bb](@cite).

 The differential pattern of exclusion from STEM affects students not only according to race and ethnicity; talented college students from HECs leave at higher rates [thiry_talking_2019](@cite).